Washington State Route 223

 State Route 223 (SR 223) is a 3.81 mi long state highway located entirely in Yakima County, Washington, United States.
-It has served the role of connecting the city of Granger to the county seat, Yakima via Interstate 82 and to SR 22 since its establishment in 1967, serving between 4,000 and 8,500 cars per day on average in 2009.
+It has served the role of connecting the city of Granger to the county seat, Yakima, via Interstate 82 and to SR 22 since its establishment in 1967, serving between 4,000 and 8,500 cars per day on average in 2009.

 Route description

 SR 223 begins at an at-grade intersection with SR 22, headed easterly over a level crossing with a BNSF Railway line through rural farmland.
 The highway turns northeasterly as it passes over the Yakima River and passes to the east of Hisey Park. as it enters the city limits of Granger Continuing through town SR 223 crosses over another rail line before terminating at a diamond interchange with exit 58 on Interstate 82 (I-82).
 Except for the last 0.39 mi of the highway, the speed limit is posted as 55 mph.

 Every year the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 2009, WSDOT calculated that as few as 4,300 cars traveled through the intersection at SR 22, and as many as 8,500 cars at the interchange with I-82.